-The Poland is another of the great exhibition breeds and certainly one of the most rewarding, a good Poland will always make it to championship row of the larger shows.
-Preparation is time-consuming and fraught with problems, but is so worth the effort when the bird is presented well.
+The Poland is another great exhibition breed and certainly one of the most rewarding; a good Poland will always make it to the championship row of the larger shows.
+Preparation is time-consuming and fraught with problems but is worth the effort when the bird is presented well.
 When showing your Poland, you should remember that a judge will look to grade your bird on 6 main points:

 Colour (30 points)